 About Our Memberships

-All members, regardless of which category they are registered under, receive a copy of the CCAA journal which is published annually.
-Registered Members whose basic training meets PACFA’s training standards can apply to join PACFA, when accepted by CCAA at those levels.
+Registered Members whose basic training meets PACFA’s training standards can also join PACFA, by virtue of their CCAA membership.
 Once a PACFA Registrant they will be automatically listed on the ARCAP Register.

 How do I join

-In applying for CCAA membership or affiliation, you will first need to determine which of our Membership/Affiliation categories is relevant to your level of qualification.
-See below a chart about CCAA Membership levels and click here to compare the full details of our Membership levels or click here if you already know which level of membership you wish to apply for.
+Please consult the chart below about CCAA Membership levels and click here to compare the full details of our Membership levels.
+If you already know which level of membership you wish to apply for and you wish to join, click here.

 If you have completed your training via a pathway that differs from those outlined below, this does not mean you are ineligible to join CCAA, you can still apply through our RPL process.